merlijn-sebrechts/merlijn.sebrechts.be/content/about/index.md

 +++
-title = "About Merlijn Sebrechts" date = "2022-11-30"
+title = "About Merlijn Sebrechts" date = "2023-02-06"
 layout = "about"
 +++

-I'm a certified cyborg.
+PhD holder and certified cyborg.
 I enjoy weird food, hiking, and games with a good story.
 I want to make the world a better place.

-I'm a post-doctoral researcher at imec and teaching fellow at Ghent University in the IDLab research group in Belgium.
+I'm a senior researcher at imec and teaching fellow at Ghent University in the IDLab research group in Belgium.

 ## Research